cresta-eu/pm_mpi_lib/test/cp2k/readme.txt

 The following commands are required to build cp2k so that it is based on mixed mode MPI/OpenMP.

+module restore
-module swap PrgEnv-cray PrgEnv-gnu module load fftw module swap cray-mpich cray-mpich/7.0.4
+module swap PrgEnv-cray PrgEnv-gnu module load fftw

-make -j 16 ARCH=ARCHER VERSION=psmp
+make -j 16 ARCH=ARCHER2 VERSION=psmp

-The executable is written to ./exe/ARCHER/cp2k.psmp and must be copied to the work area together with the necessary input data (see ./data/) before a cp2k job can be submitted.
+The executable is written to ./exe/ARCHER2/cp2k.psmp and must be copied to the work area together with the necessary input data (see ./data/) before a cp2k job can be submitted.